StaticDelivr/StaticDelivr-CDN-WP-Plugin/README.txt

 ### Key Features

 - **Automatic URL Rewriting**: Automatically rewrites URLs of enqueued styles, scripts, and core files for themes, plugins, and WordPress itself to use the StaticDelivr CDN.
+- **Automatic Fallback**: If a CDN asset fails to load, the plugin automatically falls back to your origin server, ensuring your site never breaks.
 - **Simple Settings**: Enable or disable the functionality with a simple toggle in the plugin settings page.
 - **Compatibility**: Works seamlessly with all WordPress themes and plugins that correctly enqueue their assets.
 - **Improved Performance**: Delivers assets from the StaticDelivr CDN for lightning-fast loading and enhanced user experience.